Blackstone 36-Inch Gas Griddle vs Traeger Pro Series Wood Pellet Grill

 - Takes 15-20 minutes to preheat compared to gas griddles

-For many serious outdoor cooks, the Blackstone vs Traeger decision isn't either-or but both.
-These complementary cooking tools excel in different scenarios.
-Choose Blackstone if breakfast cooking, Asian stir-fry, or fast weeknight dinners dominate your cooking style.
-Select Traeger if you're passionate about BBQ, want set-it-and-forget-it convenience for long smokes, or value wood-fired flavor above all else.
+For many outdoor cooks, the Blackstone vs Traeger decision isn't either-or but both.
+These tools complement each other perfectly because they excel in different scenarios.
+Choose Blackstone if breakfast cooking, Asian stir-fry, or fast weeknight dinners dominate your routine.
+Select Traeger if you're passionate about BBQ, want set-it-and-forget-it convenience for long smokes, or value wood-fired flavor above everything else.

 Frequently Asked Questions